It is important to know the difference between a flood WATCH and a flood WARNING.

 The Recovery Process

 Returning to your home after a major flood event can sometimes be overwhelming.
-FEMA has publications on how homeowners can recover from a flood.
-Click on the links below for more information:
+FEMA has publications on how homeowners can recover from a flood:

 - After the Flood - Protect Air Quality

-- Mold & Mildew: Cleaning up Your Flood Damaged Home
+- Mold and Mildew: Cleaning up Your Flood Damaged Home

 - Coping with a Flood - Before, During and After

-For more information on flood safety, please visit www.redcross.org or www.disasterassistance.gov.
-Also, follow the City of West University Place on Facebook and in Next Door, and access the City’s website for local information and updates before and after a major storm flooding event.
+For more information on flood safety, please visit the Red Cross website or the Disaster Assistance website for more information.
+Also, follow the City of West University Place on Facebook and in Next Door, and access the City's website for local information and updates before and after a major storm flooding event.